CarrollPrep Weekend Programs for Teens

 • Self-Advocacy: public speaking, problem solving, work-place socializing.

-Topics: Making/storing a lunch; navigating the corporate lunch room; conversations around the lunch table; eating etiquette, lunch budgeting (bringing in vs eating out), dining out.
+Topics: Making/storing lunch; navigating the corporate lunch room; conversations around the lunch table; eating etiquette, lunch budgeting (bringing in vs eating out), dining out.

 Fit-ting in at School, College and Work